College Application Booster® Camp: Complete your college essay in just 5 days with expert guidance.

 Explanation:

-To answer this classic “why this school” prompt successfully, you must draw upon two things: your definition of home and your enthusiasm for Villanova.
-Think about the aspects of your own home that have shaped you and that you hope to bring with you to your “new home” at Villanova.
+What does “home” mean to you?
+What do you hope to bring with you to your “new home” at Villanova?
+Which similarities and differences between the two homes are you excited to embrace?
 Think about the traditions, values and communities that await you at Villanova and why they inspired you to apply.
-Your response should demonstrate that you’re eager to immerse yourself in Villanova’s community and confident that you’ll carve out a niche for yourself there.
-Which similarities and differences between the two homes are you excited to embrace?
+Your response should demonstrate that you are eager to immerse yourself in Villanova’s community and confident that you’ll carve out a niche for yourself there.

 Prompt Four: As an Augustinian community, we value recognizing individuals for their true selves.
 Please share with us a time when you were misjudged based on your identity, background, experiences or interests.